marxarelli/blubber/CONTRIBUTING.md

     go test -run TestFuncName ./... # to run a single test function

+Alternatively you can run the test inside a Blubber built image (`.pipeline/blubber.yaml`) using our Docker build-kit:

+    make test-docker

 ## Getting your changes reviewed and merged

 Push your changes to Gerrit for review.
 See the